Axway/amplify-central/content/en/docs/amplify_relnotes/20220523_marketplace_relnotes.md

 * Consumer can now visualize the Async and graphQL API documentation.
 * Consumer can log into the marketplace and visualize the resources associated to the credentials.
 * An enforcements has been added so that consumers can request access only to APIs included in the subscribed plan.
+* An enforcements has been added so that consumers can subscribe only one to a free plan with same product and team owner.
 * Subscription name and request access names are now autofilled by the system so that consumers are no longer required to enter a name.
 * Intercom chat bubble is now disabled and no longer showing in the Marketplace
 * Consumer can see his API Health (MArketplace > Consumer Insights).